SuryaKrishna02/multimodal-ai-news/README.md

-# sample.github.io
+# MultiModal AI NewsLetter
-Sample Github Repository for GitHub Pages
+The repository for the MultiModal AI Newsletter from the Cohere For AI's Community.